PsyGenix/Baremetal/README.md

 * & - and
 * ^ - XOR (Exclusive or)
 * ~ - Complement operator (inversion)
+\
-\ I found this article particularly helpful : https://www.programiz.com/c-programming/bitwise-operators
+I found this article particularly helpful : https://www.programiz.com/c-programming/bitwise-operators

+# Schematic
+Referring back to the first article I linked to; there is a schematic diagram shown of the arduino.
+Unforunately, I was not able to get a good view from the website provided.
+I reccomend visiting here instead for a good reference: https://electronicscheme.net/arduino-uno/arduino-uno-schematic/